-Apple Crumble Pie: A quick and easy version of classic apple crumble pie.
+Apple Crumble Pie: A quick and easy version of the classic apple pie.
 A homemade filling made from fresh apples, brown sugar and cinnamon gets taken to the next level with a buttery crumble topping.

 It's my new favorite pie for fall and you need to try it!
-So, get to your local apple orchard or farmers market and get picking because making the perfect Dutch Apple Pie is now easier than ever!
+So, get to your local apple orchard or farmer's market and get picking because making the perfect Dutch Apple Pie for dessert is now easier than ever!

-How to Make Apple Crumble Pie
+How to Make Apple Pie With Crumble Topping

 While the oven is preheating, prepare your pie crust by placing in an UNGREASED pie pan and fluting the edges using your index finger and thumb.

 Next, its time to prepare the filling!
-Peel and slice the apples
+Peel and slice the apples.

 Next, its time for the best part!
 The crumble topping!
 You can use a fork or your hands for this part, its really up to you!

 Bake the pie for about 15 minutes at 400 degrees, then lower the temperature to 375 and bake for an additional 35 minutes.
 To prevent the top of the pie from getting too brown, you may need to cover with aluminum foil for the last several minutes of baking.